-Mr. Wallace has worked for over 30 years in corporate finance including as Vice Chairman and Managing Director of CIBC World Markets Inc. He brings to the Board and the Audit Committee extensive experience in capital markets, commodity industries, risk management, mergers and acquisitions, securities regulatory matters, financial and accounting matters, international business, equity and debt financings and corporate strategic planning.
+Mr. Wallace has worked for over 30 years in corporate finance including as Vice Chairman and Managing Director of CIBC Capital Markets Inc. He brings to the Audit Committee extensive experience in capital markets, risk management, mergers and acquisitions, securities regulatory matters, financial and accounting matters and equity and debt financings.
+He is also the Chair of the Audit Committee of a NASAQ listed company.